Y-Hailegiorgs/Kaggle-Competition-Housing-Prices/README.md

 # Kaggle-Competition-Housing-Prices

 •	Used feature engineering such as one hot encoding and dealt with null values

-•	Used the regression technique of gradient boosting to determine housing prices
+•	Used the regression technique of gradient boosting to determine housing prices and submitted results to kaggle obtaining an RMS log error of 0.14144